aarongustafson/aaron-gustafson.com/source/_posts/2016-12-02-insert-clickbait-headline-about-progressive-enhancement-here.markdown

 > "I’m not trying to be mean, but I don’t think people in Sudan are going to buy my product."

 This isn’t really a question, but it is the kinda thing I hear every now and then.
 An even more aggressive and ill-informed version I got was "I sell TVs; blind people don’t watch TV".
-As a practical person, I’m willing ot admit that your organization probably knows its market pretty well.
+As a practical person, I’m willing to admit that your organization probably knows its market pretty well.
 If your products aren’t available in certain regions, it’s probably not worth your while to cater to folks in that region.
 But here’s some additional food for thought:

 * **When you remove barriers to access for one group, you create opportunities for others.** A perfect example of this is the curb cut.
 Curb cuts were originally created to facilitate folks in wheelchairs getting across the road.
 In creating curb cuts, we’ve also enabled kids to ride bicycles more safely on the sidewalk, delivery personnel to more easily move large numbers of boxes from their trucks into buildings, and parents to more easily cross streets with a stroller.
 Small considerations for one group pay dividends to more.
 What rational business doesn’t want to enable more folks to become customers?
 * **Geography isn’t everything.** I’m not as familiar with specific design considerations for Sudanese users, but since about 97% of Sudanese people are Muslim, let’s tuck into that.
 Ignoring translations and right-to-left text, let’s just focus on cultural sensitivity.
 For instance, a photo of a muscular, shirtless guy is relatively acceptable in much of the West, but [would be incredibly offensive to a traditional Muslim population](http://www.instantshift.com/2015/04/23/website-designs-for-various-cultures/).
-Similarly [a man wearing red might be considered taboo](https://islamqa.info/en/2843).
-Now your target audience may not be 100% Muslim, but if you are creating sites for mass consumption, knowing this might help you art direct the project better and build something that doesn’t offend potential customers.
+Now your target audience may not be 100% Muslim (nor may your content lend itself to scantily-clad men), but if you are creating sites for mass consumption, knowing this might help you art direct the project better and build something that doesn’t offend potential customers.

 Reach is incredibly important for companies and is something the Web enables quite easily.
 To squander that—whether intentionally or not—would be a shame.